rbgo404/BLIP-2/README.md

 This will create a copy of the repository in your own GitHub account, allowing you to make changes and customize it according to your needs.

 ### Create a Custom Runtime in Inferless
-To access the custom runtime window in Inferless, simply navigate to the sidebar and click on the **Create new Runtime** button.
+To access the custom runtime window in Inferless, simply navigate to the sidebar and click on the Create new Runtime button.
 A pop-up will appear.

 Next, provide a suitable name for your custom runtime and proceed by uploading the **inferless-runtime-config.yaml** file given above.
 Finally, ensure you save your changes by clicking on the save button.

 ### Import the Model in Inferless
-Log in to your inferless account, select the workspace you want the model to be imported into and click the Add Model button.
+Log in to your inferless account, select the workspace you want the model to be imported into and click the `Add a custom model` button.

-Select the PyTorch as framework and choose **Repo(custom code)** as your model source and use the forked repo URL as the **Model URL**.

-After the create model step, while setting the configuration for the model make sure to select the appropriate runtime.

-Enter all the required details to Import your model.
+- Select `Github` as the method of upload from the Provider list and then select your Github Repository and the branch.
+- Choose the type of machine, and specify the minimum and maximum number of replicas for deploying your model.
+- Configure Custom Runtime ( If you have pip or apt packages), choose Volume, Secrets and set Environment variables like Inference Timeout / Container Concurrency / Scale Down Timeout
+- Once you click “Continue,” click Deploy to start the model import process.

 Refer [this link](https://docs.inferless.com/integrations/git-custom-code/git--custom-code) for more information on model import.

 ---
 ## Curl Command